 I got so crazy about this soup, I put a lot of effort into reconstructing it at home.
 And it turned out pretty well!
-Click here for the recipe if you’re interested in how to make it.
+Click here for my tantan soup recipe if you’re interested in how to make it.

 This Indian vegetarian restaurant chain also has several outlets in Tokyo and I went to the one in Shibuya, just a three minute walk from the Hachiko monument.
 Seriously, this is the best vegan Indian food I have had outside of India.
-Or maybe even including India.
+I had a delicious naan with two curries, a huge naan, bhajis and salad.

-The next time I ordered a spinach curry and a huge delicious naan.
-It was absolutely perfect, and I didn’t think things could get much better, but the next evening, I took friends there and there seems to be a different and quite extensive evening menu where we discovered a naan burger!
-Of courses that was delicious as well.
+The next evening, I took friends there, and there seems to be a different and quite extensive evening menu where we discovered a naan burger!
+Of course that was delicious as well.

-There are outlets in Ginza, Harajuku and Ogikubo.
+There are other outlets in Harajuku and Ogikubo.